skojaku/qstest/README.txt

       communities - C-dimensional list of lists. communities[c] is a list containing the IDs of nodes belonging to community c.

-  Then, provide my_cdalgorithm to qstest:
+  Then, pass my_cdalgorithm to qstest:

     sg, p_values = qstest(network, communities, qfunc, sfunc, my_cdalgorithm)

-  If the community-detection algorithm requires parameters such as the number of communities, then pass the parameters as global variables, e.g., define a global variable X, then access to X from the cdalgorithm.
+  If the community-detection algorithm requires parameters such as the number of communities, then pass the parameters as global variables, e.g., define a global variable X, then use X within the cdalgorithm.

   Example (examples/example4.py)